 Questions We Help Clients Answer:

-- What practices and strategies will increase our impact and effectiveness?
+- What practices or strategies will help to increase our impact and effectiveness?

 - How can we improve financial and board report transparency and accountability?